SecretBalkans/arb-shadbot/README.md

 ShadBot brings the infrastructure for monitoring and execution of different strategies.
 The final version will implement smart contract vaults which allow permissionless hedge funding.
 The governance model will also be introduced, which will provide more robustness and trust in the protocol.

 ## Architecture

+> Go to bottom of this README for installation instructions

 ### Arb Monitor
 Its goal is to observe the blockchain and capture different arbitrage opportunities. <br/>
 For further info checkout [monitor](https://github.com/SecretBalkans/arb.js.git)